Aleksandr Kogan (scientist): Global Science Research and Cambridge Analytica

-In 2014, Kogan founded Global Science Research (GSR).
-As part of GSR, Kogan and his team developed the app, named "This Is Your Digital Life," that allowed Cambridge Analytica to collect personal details of allegedly 80 million Facebook users.
+In 2014, Aleksandr Kogan founded a private company called Global Science Research (GSR) and developed a personality-quiz Facebook application named "This Is Your Digital Life".
+Through his company, in collaboration with Cambridge Analytica, hundreds of thousands of users were paid to take a personality test and consented to share their data for academic purposes.
+However, the app's permissions also enabled it to collect data from those users' unwitting Facebook friends.
+Through this mechanism, the app harvested personal information from tens of millions of users.
+Media reports later estimated the number of affected profiles at around 50 million.

 In 2018, the project gained widespread publicity following reporting by the New York Times and the Guardian, leading to investigations in both the UK and the United States.
 At the center of the controversy, Christopher Wylie, a former SCL employee who left the company in 2014, suggested that the data Kogan collected was a strong departure from previous election efforts and could be used for highly persuasive psychological targeting.
 Wylie contended that the data could be used as a psychological weapon.
 Professor Eitan Hersh, an expert on elections, testified to Congress that Wylie’s claims were inaccurate, and that the work of Cambridge Analytica did not excessively impact the outcome of the 2016 election.
 In interviews with BBC Radio 4's Today, CNN, and 60 Minutes, Kogan similarly argued that the data lacked the efficacy to make an appreciable impact.
 He also said that he was being used as a scapegoat by Facebook and Cambridge Analytica.